 Phone (08) 9321 3098

 The Doctors’ Health Advisory Service of Western Australia (DHAS WA) became a formal Association in November 2016.
 It was formerly known as “Colleague of First Contact” which was established in the 1980s with the assistance of the Australian Medical Association of WA (AMA WA), and renamed DHAS WA in 2011.
 The main service provided by DHAS WA was a 24/7 advice line for doctors and medical students, staffed by a panel of experienced GPs.
 Since 2016 DHAS WA has received funding from the Medical Board of Australia (MBA), to help support and expand its services.
-The AMA WA has been subcontracted to provide secretarial support to DHASWA.
+Rural Health West has been subcontracted to provide secretarial support to DHASWA.

 Importantly, DHASWA has always been, and remains, a wholly independent entity separate from any other organisation including the AMA, and is exempt from the Mandatory Reporting requirements of MBA.